0xPerez/sdi31-tyler-and-kevin/README.md

 itself, and you'll keep the text but now with a strike through!

 * ~~Bring back your dead goldfish~~
 Experimental!
-Only avalible version -0.82
+Only avalible in version -0.82